MicrosoftDocs/visualstudio-docs/docs/profiling/threads-view-parallel-performance.md

 ---
 # Threads view in the Concurrency Visualizer

 **Threads** view is the most detailed and feature-rich view in the Concurrency Visualizer.
-Use this view to identify whether threads are executing or blocking because of synchronization, I/O, or other reasons.
+In the **Threads** view, you can analyze which code is executed by one or more threads during an execution segment.
+Use this view to identify whether threads are executing or blocking because of synchronization, I/O, or other reasons. **Threads** view also provides reports that profile call-stack tree execution and unblocking threads.

 While threads are executing, the Concurrency Visualizer collects samples.

-When an app has stopped executing, the Concurrency Visualizer examines all operating system context-switch events for each app thread.
+When a thread has stopped executing, the Concurrency Visualizer examines all operating system context-switch events for the thread.
+You can usually identify the root cause of blocking events by examining the call stacks for context-switch events.
 Context switches can occur because:

 - A thread is blocked on a synchronization primitive.
 - The quantum of a thread expires.
 - A thread makes a blocking I/O request.

-Concurrency Visualizer categorizes context-switch events and searches the call stacks of threads for well-known blocking APIs.
-Categories appear in the active legend at the lower-left in the **Threads** view.
+Concurrency Visualizer categorizes thread and context-switch events, and searches the call stacks of threads for well-known blocking APIs.
+Thread categories appear in the active legend at the lower-left in the **Threads** view.
 If there's no call stack match, Concurrency Visualizer uses the wait reason provided by [!INCLUDE[TLA#tla_mswin](../code-quality/includes/tlasharptla_mswin_md.md)].
 However, the [!INCLUDE[TLA#tla_mswin](../code-quality/includes/tlasharptla_mswin_md.md)] category may be based on an implementation detail, and may not reflect user intent.
 For example, [!INCLUDE[TLA#tla_mswin](../code-quality/includes/tlasharptla_mswin_md.md)] reports the wait reason for blocking on a native slim reader-writer lock as I/O instead of Synchronization.
-In most cases, you can identify the root cause of a blocking event by examining the call stacks that correspond to context-switch events.

-In the **Threads** view, you can analyze which code is executed by one or more threads during an execution segment.
-You can also examine blocking reports, and reports that profile call-stack tree execution.

 **Threads** view also shows dependencies between threads.
 For example, if you identify a thread that's blocked on a synchronization object, you can find the thread that unblocked it.
 You can examine the call stack for the unblocking thread at the point when it unblocked the other one.